dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Hardware**

-* Asrock B660M-HDV with BIOS 8.01 works great; I've not tested this EFI with older BIOSs.
-It's safe to update to 8.01 now.
+* Asrock B660M-HDV with BIOS 8.01 works well.
+It's safe to update to 8.01, and all testing will only include 8.01 (or later) going forward.
+Flash to 8.01.
 * Intel i5-12400F
 * AMD RX 5700 GPU or AMD RX 6800XT GPU  [An AMD GPU is required regardless of which 12th gen CPU you use, no exceptions]
   * Most typical, RX470, RX480, RX570, RX580, RX590, Vega 56, Vega 64, RX 5700, RX6600, RX6600XT, RX6800, RX6800XT, RX6900XT will all work.
 Some other variants (some RX560, for example) will work also, but you should google for more details before buying.